NextronSystems/thor-microsoft-defender-guide/usage/start-a-thor-scan.rst

    :target: ../_images/image14.png
    :alt: THOR Seed start while THOR is still running

-Screenshot 11 - THOR Seed start while THOR is still running
+   THOR Seed start while THOR is still running

 You can run the script as often as you like to get an information on the current status of the scan.
 A normal scan takes between 20 and 180